 FEMA and HHS Announce Resources and Tips to Address Extreme Heat Sweeping the Nation

-FEMA and the U.S. Department of Health and Human Services (HHS) are encouraging everyone to plan and act now to protect themselves against the dangers of heat-related illness and deaths.
+WASHINGTON -- FEMA and the U.S. Department of Health and Human Services (HHS) are encouraging everyone to plan and act now to protect themselves against the dangers of heat-related illness and death.
 Extreme heat is the leading cause of death among all weather-related hazards in the U.S., but this health impact is largely preventable.
 The Centers for Disease Control and Prevention (CDC) estimates that at least 1,220 people in the U.S. are killed by heat events each year.
-Older adults, young children, and those individuals with health conditions, such as asthma or diabetes are at a greater risk for heat-related illnesses.
+Older adults, young children and those individuals with health conditions, such as asthma or diabetes, are at a greater risk for heat-related illnesses.

 FEMA Administrator Deanne Criswell and ADM Rachel L. Levine, MD, HHS’s Assistant Secretary for Health teamed up to create a PSA highlighting the importance of staying cool, staying informed and being #SummerReady during heat waves.

 “2023 was our hottest year on record.
 That may be the coolest year we see moving forward as temperatures continue to rise.
-We must work proactively to protect people from extreme heat,” said HHS Assistant Secretary for Health ADM Rachel Levine.
+We must work proactively to protect people from extreme heat,” said Assistant Secretary Levine.
 “The good news is that climate solutions are health solutions – they can confer immediate benefits to health and health equity.
 Together, we can beat the heat.”

 Tips to Stay Safe During Extreme Heat